NR3 Zoning In Seattle For Residential Architecture and Construction by S. Joshua Brincko

 Additions by Josh Brincko

 There’s two types of additions: additions above your home, and additions next to your home.
-This video explores the differences.
+This video explores the differences and was recorded in 2022.
 After you watch this video, please check out this post to learn more about upper floor additions: www.josharch.com/blog/upper-floor-additions

 To learn more about other additions, please check out post here: Home Addition Cost